teckedd-code2save/algorizzfrontend/README.md

 # Serendepify-frontend
-Algorizz frontend is frontend project of the algorizz company website project
+Serendepify frontend is frontend project of the algorizz company website project

 ## Tools
 - Next js